Sign in for exclusive products and special discounts.

 A Problem about How Television Changed the Landscape of the 1960 Presidential Election

-The Problem Log is where students record their work.
+The Problem Log for the Great Debates problem-based learning (PBL) unit is where students record their work.
 It contains activity sheets, formal assignments, and other pages that are essential to students as they progress through the unit.

 National Association for Gifted Children Curriculum Award-Winner!